Rena Kato

-Rena Kato (加藤 玲奈, Katō Rena) is a Japanese tarento, model, and actress.
-She is a former member of the Japanese female idol group AKB48, and was in Team A.
+Rena Kato (加藤 玲奈, Katō Rena) is a Japanese tarento, model, actress, hairdresser, makeup artist and former idol.
+She is a former member of the Japanese female idol group AKB48 and was in Team A.

 She was also a member, along with her good friends Anna Iriyama and Rina Kawaei, of a one-shot AKB48 subunit named AnRiRe.
 Formed in 2012, the trio released their first and only single "Ikujinashi Masquerade" with Rino Sashihara from HKT48, charting at number one in Japan.